How to Submit

 Sandra Dijkstra and Elise Capron are not currently accepting any unsolicited submissions.
 (Those who have referrals or invitations are still welcome.)
 For submissions that comply with these guidelines, please send your project to firstname.lastname@example.org and clearly note your referral/invitation.

-Other acquiring agents at the Dijkstra Agency are currently accepting all unsolicited submissions by email.
+Other acquiring agents at the Dijkstra Agency are currently accepting unsolicited submissions.
 To submit your project to them, please send your material to:

 Please read each of their bios (on our Meet the Agents page) before submitting to decide who is the most appropriate agent for you.
 Do not send your query to multiple agents at SDLA.
 Please note that none of the agents at SDLA represent any screenplays.